10 Must-Have Meal Prepping Tools

 2. Sturdy Measuring Cups

-For accurate calorie counting, you need measuring cups and I love this set, they are lightweight and won’t break like a set of plastic ones will (trust me,
+For accurate calorie counting, you need measuring cups and I love this set, they are lightweight and won’t break like a set of plastic ones will (trust me, I have been through multiple sets of plastic measuring cups by this point!).

 3. Sturdy Measuring Spoons